searchdork/googledorking/README.md

 ------------------
 queries.txt
 ------------------
-Google search strin file with the format of
+Google search string file with the format of
 <QuerySourceName>;;<Category or Descriptor>;;<Search String>

 Stach & Liu have a nice collection of hacking queries hosted on their site and bundled with their tool Search Diggity